crosstyan/cv-mmap-node/README.md

 use `cmake-js build` to build.

-use `cmake-js --print-configuration` to print the cmake configuration parameters, which could be used in your IDE.
+use `cmake-js print-configuration` to print the cmake configuration parameters, which could be used in your IDE.

 ```log
 info TOOL Using Ninja generator, because ninja is available.